FarMcKon/grocery-bot/README.md

 A very simple tool to accept SMS messages and process them into a grocery list.
 Just text it, it saves and shares it, and you can list it later.

+Main use:
+- 'add <items-to-add>' to add an item to the grocery list
-Main use: 'add <items-to-add>' and 'show' to list all items, and finally 'clear' to clear it.
+- 'show'  to list all items,
+- and finally 'clear' to clear it.

 ## Features
 - Create and manage grocery lists